azerion/phaser-input/README.md

 Also, when the keyboard is shown, sometimes a resize event will be triggered.

-Ideally you use a custom resize event, check for the static property `Fabrique.Plugins.InputField.KeyboardOpen` and don't resize when it's set to true.
+Ideally you use a custom resize event, check for the static property `PhaserInput.KeyboardOpen` and don't resize when it's set to true.

 ### Using keyboard open/close signals
 Current version includes two event dispatchers that notify when a device keyboard is opened or closed.